UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Related Works

-Zhang \textit{et al.} \cite{zhang2019} proposed a swarm network architecture with a low-latency routing algorithm, but it is application-specific, supports only adhoc networking, and does not address remote GCS data transmission or infrastructure integration.
-An adaptive architecture proposed in \cite{huang2018} selects between mobile adhoc network (MANET) and disruption tolerant networking based on data characteristics, noting that MANET bandwidth decreases with more hops, but it fails to integrate infrastructure and adhoc networks or address remote GCS.
+Zhang \textit{et al.} \cite{zhang2019} proposed a swarm network architecture with a low-latency routing algorithm, but it is application-specific, supports only ad hoc networking, and does not address remote GCS data transmission or infrastructure integration.
+An adaptive architecture proposed in \cite{huang2018} selects between mobile ad hoc network (MANET) and disruption tolerant networking based on data characteristics, noting that MANET bandwidth decreases with more hops, but it fails to integrate infrastructure and ad hoc networks or address remote GCS.

-\textit{\underline{Synthesis}}: A critical review of current works reveals a gap in designing a generic UAV communication architecture for concurrent heterogeneous UAV applications.
-Most studies focus on application-specific architectures \cite{Venkatesh2017, Chriki2019, Hong2016, Li2013, Singh2018, Hayat2015, Wang2018}, while a few discuss more generic architectures \cite{Krichen2018, Jawhar2017, zhang2019, huang2018} but lack detailed solutions.
+\textit{\underline{Synthesis}}: Table \ref{table_comparison} summarizes the features of existing works and the missing features in their designed architectures to address the key challenges.
+Later, a critical review exactly pinpointed their limitations in detail, revealing a gap in designing a generic UAV communication architecture for concurrent heterogeneous UAV applications.
+Most studies focus on application-specific architectures \cite{Venkatesh2017, Chriki2019, Hong2016, Li2013, Singh2018, Hayat2015, Wang2018, silva2017, indu2024}, while a few discuss more generic architectures \cite{Krichen2018, Jawhar2017, zhang2019, huang2018} but lack detailed and feasible solutions from a practical deployment perspective.
 Furthermore, existing architectures often fail to address remote monitoring and control.
-This paper introduces a novel architecture that supports multiple UAV applications, integrates adhoc and infrastructure networks, and enables remote monitoring and control through both hardware and software components.
+This paper introduces a novel system architecture that supports multiple UAV applications, integrates ad hoc and infrastructure networks, and introduces middleware to handle multiple UAV networks concurrently, enabling remote monitoring and control through both hardware and software components.